-- 2.20.
+3.20.
 Alongside the charging reforms outlined above the Government have also introduced a policy framework called Fair Cost of Care.
-This policy is intended, over time, to reduce the gap between what local authorities pay for care and what individuals privately funding their own care pay. - 2.21.
+This policy is intended, over time, to reduce the gap between what local authorities pay for care and what individuals privately funding their own care pay.
+The policy applies to care homes for older people and home care for all adults aged 18+.
+It does not apply to the under-65 care home market as costs for

+- placements in these settings are generally individually negotiated and privately funded placements are unusual. - 3.21.
 To support preparations for implementing a local approach to the Cost of Care local authorities were provided with additional funding for 2022/23.
 For Merton this funding amounted to £505k.
 Twenty five percent of this amount can be spent on preparing Fair Cost of Care plans, with the remaining seventy five percent to be paid to providers.
-This seventy five percent will be distributed to care homes for older people and home care providers using a methodology similar to that adopted for the distribution of various COVID-19 related funding streams. - 2.22.
-Initial drafts of plans were to be submitted to the Department of Health and Social Care in October 2022, with final plans to be submitted in February 2023.
+This seventy-five percent is being distributed to care homes for older people and home care providers using a methodology similar to that adopted for the distribution of various COVID-19 related funding streams. - 3.22.
+Initial drafts of plans were to be submitted to the Department of Health and Social Care in October 2022, with final plans originally scheduled to be submitted in February 2023.
 The Government intends that these final plans be published by local authorities and have previously committed to additional funding being available to support progress towards achieving fee levels that more closely relate to the cost of care.
-No detail has yet been published with regards to the distribution of funding for 2023/24 and as with the funding for wider charging reform future funding may feature in the fiscal event planned for the 31st of October 2022.

-- 2.23.
-Alongside a focus on cost of care, the White Paper made a number of commitments in relation to the social care workforce: - Care workers to be paid for all the hours they work. - Improve terms and conditions, to ensure a sustainable future supply of care staff. - Knowledge and skills framework, career pathways and investment in learning and development to support career progression. - Portable Care Certificates and a delivery standard recognised across the sector. - Digital hub for the workforce to access support, information and advice, and a portable skills passport. - Wellbeing and occupational health offer including counselling, peer support, bespoke support helpline and mental health training. - 2.24.
+As a result of the announcements made as part of the Autumn Statement there is no current clarity on whether Council's will still be asked to submit plans in February 2023 but it is assumed this will not now be required. - 3.23.
+Alongside a focus on cost of care, the White Paper made a number of commitments in relation to the social care workforce: - Care workers to be paid for all the hours they work. - Improve terms and conditions, to ensure a sustainable future supply of care staff. - Knowledge and skills framework, career pathways and investment in learning and development to support career progression. - Portable Care Certificates and a delivery standard recognised across the sector. - Digital hub for the workforce to access support, information and advice, and a portable skills passport. - Wellbeing and occupational health offer including counselling, peer support, bespoke support helpline and mental health training. - 3.24.
 Further detail is awaited on how it is intended that these commitments be rolled out nationally.
 At a local level officers will seek to incorporate these commitments into procurement and service delivery proposals wherever relevant and feasible.